Last updated July 2019

 Supplier adherence to our values

-We will carry out regular reviews of existing systems and business relationships to ensure that those within our supply chains comply with our values, and that our obligations under the Modern Slavery Act 2015 are reflected throughout our supply chains.
+We will continue to carry out reviews of existing commercial relationships to ensure that suppliers and partners comply with our values, and that our obligations under the Modern Slavery Act 2015.
 These will include:

-- Engaging with our suppliers, contractors, associates and business partners via our procurement process and day-to-day activities to convey our Policy and to gain an understanding of the measures implemented by them to ensure modern slavery is not occurring within their business;
+- Engaging with our suppliers, contractors, associates and business partners via our contract management meetings and communications to convey our Policy and to gain undertakings to ensure modern slavery is not occurring within their business;

 - Encouraging self-reporting by our suppliers;

-- Where risk areas are identified, taking these into consideration in any future contract renewals.
+- Where high risk areas are identified, taking these into consideration in any future contract renewals.

 Communication and Training